AI in the enterprise

 Labeling bias

-This is when a machine learning algorithm labels data inaccurately due to the data set it is trained on being biased.
+This is when a machine learning algorithm labels data inaccurately because the data set it’s trained on is biased.

 Example: